ashsiv/Path-Planning-/README.md

 # Path-Planning
 This project highlights the implementation of a path planner in C++ that safely drives a vehicle around a highway track.

-Successful driving around for 10 miles!
+Successful driving around for 10 miles without violations!
 ![Image cropped to region of interest](https://github.com/ashsiv/Path-Planning-/blob/master/output%20images/10%20miles.JPG)

 ## Project Introduction